-We estimate that a majority of customers with unsubmitted claims as of December 31, 2021 will choose to return the hearing aid system if their insurance provider denies their claim or the claim is ultimately not submitted by us for payment, resulting in an increase in expected product returns from such transactions that occurred prior to September 21, 2021.
+We estimate that a majority of customers with unsubmitted claims will choose to return the hearing aid system if their insurance provider denies their claim or the claim is ultimately not submitted by us for payment, resulting in an increase in expected product returns from such transactions that occurred prior to September 21, 2021.
 As a result, we recorded \$13.3 million of estimated sales returns as a reduction in revenue in the third quarter of 2021 related to shipments to customers with potential insurance benefits.
-This has had a negative impact on the Company's revenues for the year ended December 31, 2021 and resulted in an increase in the Company's sales returns reserve.
-Of the \$13.8 million sales returns reserve recorded as of December 31, 2021, \$11.4 million relates to unsubmitted claims that are included in accounts receivable, net.
+This has had a negative impact on our revenues for the three and nine months ended September 30, 2021 and resulted in an increase in our sales returns reserve.
+Of the \$15.6 million sales returns reserve recorded as of September 30, 2021, \$12.5 million relates to unsubmitted claims that are included in accounts receivable, net.
 Returns associated with unsubmitted claims will reduce the sales returns reserve, with a corresponding reduction in the related accounts receivable at the time the product is returned.

 Further, we also estimate that, in addition to the customers who choose to return their hearing aid systems, a significant number of customers whose claims are denied by insurance providers or not submitted by us for payment may not pay for or return the hearing aid system.
-The \$9.6 million in bad debt expense recorded during the year ended December 31, 2021 is primarily based on this estimate and has had a negative impact on our operating results for the year ended December 31, 2021.
-Of the \$9.6 million recorded to bad debt expense during the year ended December 31, 2021, \$5.8 million relates to submitted claims that have been denied or have not been paid and was written off during the year ended December 31, 2021.
+As a result, we recorded \$8.7 million of bad debt expense during the third quarter of 2021 related to insurance claims receivable balances, which has had a negative impact on our operating results for the three and nine months ended September 30, 2021.
+We recorded an allowance for doubtful accounts of \$4.6 million as of September 30, 2021, net of accounts written off, which includes the impact of a change in our accounting estimate of \$6.1 million related to insurance claims receivable balances from transactions that occurred during the first and second quarters of 2021 (see the caption "Allowance for doubtful accounts" under Note 4 of the Notes to Unaudited Condensed Consolidated Financial Statements included in this Quarterly Report on Form 10-Q for more information).
+Of the \$9.3 million recorded to bad debt expense during the nine months ended September 30, 202, \$5.8 million relates to submitted claims that have been denied or have not been paid and was written off during the three and nine months ended September 30, 2021.